 Certainly, preschool-aged children should spend the majority of their time engaged in play.
 It is how and where they gain insight into real-world literacy practices.
 However, brief explicit instruction in “thinking like a reader” (Owocki, 2011), various comprehension strategies, and the purposes of writing, for example, are essential in maximizing the benefit of play centers infused with real-life literacy activities.
 Furthermore, assessment must drive both the explicit and the play-based instruction.
 Pencil and paper assessments such as letter knowledge will help to drive the instruction of the alphabet lessons, for example, but observation or kidwatching as Owocki has coined it, is an invaluable tool that helps teacher plan purposefully and differentiate instruction.
 Observation should be used to gather information on the play schemes present in the classroom so they might be enhanced with further real-world literacy play.
 Observation should be used to monitor how children are engaging with books and how they are progressing in the development of book handling and print knowledge.
 Observation should be used to gain information about how all learners are participating in the various components of balanced instruction.
 Assessment information should guide instruction and determine how to scaffold the learning of young students.

-DEVELOPING READERS AND WRITERS
+PROGRAM GOALS: DEVELOPING READERS AND WRITERS

 Through the implementation of balanced literacy in preschool, it is the districts goal that students will: